percona/everest-doc/docs/use/API_rate_limit.md

 By default, an Percona Everest installation allows three requests per second to this endpoint.
 It’s configurable via the `CREATE_SESSION_RATE_LIMIT` environment variable.

 Everest monitors failed login attempts per IP address and applies progressive timeouts to prevent unlimited login attempts without being throttled.
-When a rate limit is reached, the Percona Everest UI will throw an error.
+When a rate limit is reached, the Percona Everest API will throw an error.

 ## Customize API rate limiting